 The Source Water Assessment is also available at the State Water Resources Control Board Division of Drinking Water (Redding office): 364 Knollcrest Dr., Suite 101; Redding, CA 96002; (530) 224-4800 quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking [Optional: If you do so, you may wish to collect the flushed water and reuse it for another beneficial purpose, such as watering plants].
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/lead.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking [Optional: If you do so, you may wish to collect the flushed water and μS/cm (microsiemens per centimeter): A unit expressing the amount of electrical conductivity of a solution.